 Dirty Litigation Tactics: How to Deal with the Rambo Litigator.
 National Business Institute.
 December, 2017.

 He has winter-summited several times “The Most Dangerous Small Mountain in the World,” Mt.
 Washington.
-He will be climbing Mt.
-Rainier in 2018 with well-known Himalayan guides as part of a fundraiser for The Juniper Fund.
+In August, 2018, he summited Mt.
+Rainier with well-known Himalayan guides as part of a fundraiser for The Juniper Fund.

 Is a sculler associated with Riverfront Recapture in Hartford, CT.